 Low carbon mobility (LCM) features strongly in the debates about the sustainability of cities and their resilience in the face of demographic, economic, and climate change.
 Transport is a major source of carbon emissions and there are indications that these continue to increase, despite the considerable recent advances in vehicle, engine, and fuel technologies.

 This paper analyses current active transport usage in a car-dependent metropolis using household travel survey data.
 A major conclusion emerges: most people and households did not undertake any reportable active transport usage, despite increasing policy support, education and promotion encouraging uptake.
+Less than a quarter of the population recorded travel on foot and just over 2% by bicycle, although there are differences by gender and age.
+There are important implications for policy development and urban design interventions aimed at encouraging greater use of the active modes.

 This guide has been developed to help speed a transition to sustainable urban development in two key environmental domains related to resource consumption and greenhouse gas emissions for Australia’s cities.